contactraj-sharma/migraine-rag-assistant-teens/README.md

 - The RAG pipeline uses TF–IDF similarity (via scikit-learn) over the bundled migraine knowledge base.
 For production, replace this with a vector database and clinically validated content.
 - The backend persists users and chat transcripts in a SQLite database (`backend/app.db`).
 Remove `app.db` to reset the environment.
-- When running locally, start the backend on port 8000 and the frontend on port 5173.
-The Vite dev server proxies `/auth` and `/chat` requests to the FastAPI service.
+- When running locally, the backend development helper will automatically pick port 8000 (or the next free port if 8000 is occupied) and the frontend runs on port 5173.
+Override the backend target for the Vite dev server by setting `VITE_BACKEND_URL` if you need to point to a different address.